Walters’ Palm Toffee was one of the largest toffee manufacturers in Britain.

 Batger & Co was acquired by Samuel Hanson & Son of Botolph Lane in 1856.

-By 1875 the factory covered two acres, all built upon.
+The factory covered two acres, all built upon, by 1875.
 450 people were employed; rising to 550 at Christmas and 700 during the English fruit season, when jam was made.
 Around 2,000 tons of sugar and 1,000 tons of English fruits were used each year.
 Machinery was used extensively.

-From 1855 Frederick Arnold was the general manager of the company.
+Frederick Arnold was the general manager of the company from 1855.
 He was a kind man and an effective manager.
 He led a content workforce, for whom annual excursions were organised.
 Arnold was dismissed in 1880 for extensively stealing from the company, and sentenced to 14 months hard labour.

 Batger & Co employed 400 people (250 men, 100 women and 50 boys) by 1881.
-They were one of the largest manufacturers of jam and confectionery in London.
+The company was one of the largest manufacturers of jam and confectionery in London.

 14 tons of rotten fruit were seized from the Broad Street factory by the local health authority in 1895.